DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

   sec: 1247
   time: '20:47'
   who: Alexey
-- line: 'There are purpose-built tools for that: Avo, Iteratively, TrackPlan.
+- line: 'There are purpose-built tools for that: AVO, Iteratively, TrackPlan.
 These are tools that are built for companies to create their tracking plan in a collaborative manner rather than relying on a spreadsheet.
 They have useful features to maintain data quality, maintain taxonomy and collaborate on each event.
 You describe an